ydnaod/mastermind/README.md

 The first feature I wanted to implement was animations and sounds.
 I had previously tried using an animation library designed for react, react-spring, with another project and failed so I thought this would be a good opportunity to conquer my past mistakes now that I have more experience...
 After 6 hours of trying to use the library, I decided to use a different animation library, framer-motion, which was easy and quick to implement.

-The hardest animation to implement was the numbers animating up if the up arrow was clicked as the new number animates up from below.
+The hardest animation to implement was the arrow click animation.
+The current number had to move in the direction of the arrow clicked upon unmounting and the new number animating in also had to move in that direction.
 Because an element is leaving the DOM it requires a special wrapper that was conveniently provided by the framer-motion.

 I used a library called 'use-sound' that was made to implement sound effects in react.
 I had a lock in my room that made the exact sounds I needed in the game.
 I went online searching for those sounds, and it took me 10 minutes to realize that I was looking for something I already had.
 I put my filmmaking skills to use and recorded and mixed various interactions with my lock to produce many of the sounds you hear while playing the game.